Histrionic Personality Disorder and Long-Term Disability Benefits in Canada

 Understanding Histrionic Personality Disorder

-Histrionic Personality Disorder is a mental health condition characterized by a pattern of excessive attention-seeking, emotional overreaction, dramatic behavior, and an intense need for approval and validation.
+Histrionic Personality Disorder is a mental health condition characterized by a pattern of excessive attention-seeking, emotional overreaction, dramatic behaviour, and an intense need for approval and validation.
 According to Psychology Today, HPD affects roughly 2% of the population.
 People with HPD may exhibit rapidly shifting emotions, exaggerated displays of emotion, and engage in attention-seeking behaviors to maintain a sense of excitement or importance in their interactions.

 Histrionic Personality Disorder and Long-Term Disability